 Not far away is the Curfew Tower, or Fire Bell Gate, (rebuilt c 1460).
 This is the only remaining building from the once important Abbey.
 Originally begun in AD 666, later destroyed by Vikings, the abbey was re-founded in the tenth century under royal patronage, the roll of abbesses including queens and princesses.
 In the sixteenth century it met the fate of other religious foundations, being disbanded by Henry VIII.
 Eventually the site became a quarry and a farm.
 Some of the walls of the old buildings are still visible.

 To get to the Town Quay, go behind the church and through the churchyard - head for an open green space to the left.
 Walk across this towards the main road (Abbey Road).
 Cross at the lights to the Town Quay and take the short winding path through trees to get to the Granary and Mill Pond where there are still boats to see on the River Roding.
 Look out for the delightful tall lamps with silhouettes depicting scenes from Barking’s past.
 The signs on the bridge are somewhat puzzling - 'Flood wall, do not remove'.
 If you want to see the future of Barking, turn right from the Town Quay and walk along Abbey Road to find some imaginative housing blocks and, further on, the amazing transformation and extension of another old granary.
-Please take care when wandering around this area, as building work is likely to be in progress.
-Watch this space!
-To read an in-depth history of the area go to the Victory County History entry for this fascinating area.
+To read an in-depth history of this fascinating area go to the Victoria County History.

 Photos: (To enlarge, click on image)